erichelgeson/erichelgeson.github.com/_posts/2016-11-19-book-update-1.markdown

 ## Up next

-I've setup a public [Trello board](https://trello.com/b/IEvaBBBq/progress) if you'd like to track progress.
-Please note not all tasks are here, but I'll begin posting more.
+~~I've setup a public [Trello board](https://trello.com/b/IEvaBBBq/progress) if you'd like to track progress.
+Please note not all tasks are here, but I'll begin posting more.~~

+Status updates are now tracked on the [feedback issue tracker](https://gitlab.com/grails-3-book/feedback) - easier to have them all in one location!

 ## Stats